postmannen/steward/README.md

 StartSubREQToFile bool
 // Subscriber for writing to file without ACK StartSubREQToFileNACK bool
+// Subscriber for reading files to copy StartSubREQCopySrc bool
+// Subscriber for writing copied files to disk StartSubREQCopyDst bool
 // Subscriber for Echo Request
 StartSubREQPing bool
 // Subscriber for Echo Reply